vinagreti/user-profiles/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## scope
+Dashboard to service three unique type of profiles.

+- Admin
+- DevOps
+- CustomerSupport

+Each role of profile has domain specific functionality, which may be shared with other roles.

+Design and code a solution, with front-end and simple back end that does the following:

+1) Registers a user with login credentials and a profile
+2) Allows elevation of privilege of a user to a different profile
+3) Allows for updating/deleting of a profile

+Please provide the code in any language and development packages (Backbone, React, Angular) and must be runnable locally.--